cb-talent-development/cb-client/README.md

 ### Future

-- Add **transformers** array to config, allowing consumer apps to add mapping to all requests and the development of several mapping libraries
+- Add **transformers** array to config, allowing consumer apps to add mapping to all requests, and enabling the development of several mapping libraries
 - Additional endpoints